-Ms. Sybrenna Harris, Interim Director 211 Patton Hall

-Voice: (256) 372-5400, Fax: (256) 372-4952, sybrenna.harris@aamu.edu
+Mr. Marcus Byrd, Director Office of Student Financial Aid 211 Patton Hall Voice: (256) 372-5400, marcus.byrd@aamu.edu

 The Office of Student Financial Aid at Alabama Agricultural and Mechanical University provides financial assistance to students who need aid in order to attend the University.
 The University believes that the amount of aid granted should be based on financial need.
 Students seeking assistance are required to file an application for Federal Student Financial Aid annually.
 Applications for aid should be completed in January or February of the year prior to the academic year in which the student will need assistance.